Norman Borlaug: Future of global farming and food supply

 The limited potential for land expansion for cultivation worried Borlaug, who, in March 2005, stated that, "we will have to double the world food supply by 2050."
 With 85% of future growth in food production having to come from lands already in use, he recommends a multidisciplinary research focus to further increase yields, mainly through increased crop immunity to large-scale diseases, such as the rust fungus, which affects all cereals but rice.
 His dream was to "transfer rice immunity to cereals such as wheat, maize, sorghum and barley, and transfer bread-wheat proteins (gliadin and glutenin) to other cereals, especially rice and maize".

-Borlaug believed that genetically modified organisms (GMO) was the only way to increase food production as the world runs out of unused arable land.
-GMOs were not inherently dangerous "because we've been genetically modifying plants and animals for a long time.
+Borlaug believed that genetically modified organisms were the only way to increase food production as the world runs out of unused arable land.
+Genetic modification was not inherently dangerous "because we've been genetically modifying plants and animals for a long time.
 Long before we called it science, people were selecting the best breeds."